HEAT-Develop/HEAT/README.md

 # HEAT

-HEAT is a software package for thermal cameras;\
+HEAT is opensource software on Qt for thermal camera "TIR" on Hayabusa2.\
 *Hayabusa2 Exploration Assistant for TIR*

 This software does follows;